Gordon Smith runs his own domestic architect’s practice up here on the border of North Lancashire and Cumbria. (I am a director of the practice.)

 But if you want an up-market, bespoke garden office who does the design work?
 Often the householder goes straight to a builder for this type of small project.
 This can be a mistake.

 Builders are trained to build buildings, not design them.
 Builders are an unfairly maligned group of people; the greater majority are highly skilled and conscientious.

 A builder can only do his best work if he has a full and detailed set of professional design drawings to work from.
 Armed with these drawings he can then give you, the client, a detailed quotation before he starts work so that budget problems don’t arise later in the project.

 A reputable builder will always recommend an architect that you can use for your project.

-Designing garden offices and smaller projects
+Designing garden offices

 - To ensure that it looks appropriate and suits its surroundings.